Johnna-Taylor/Python2_Portfolio/Corner_Detection.md

+# Python2_Portfolio
+This is the portfolio of python that I learned during BISC450C-V84

+## Aspect Detection
+### Corner Detection

+In this class section we learned how to put markers(colored dots) on corners in a photo

 ```python
 # make sure to go to terminal and install: pip install --upgrade pip
 # & then install: pip install opencv-python